nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 How the parsing works:
 - Let `ABC` represent the name of a command that takes in at least one argument.
 Examples of `ABC` include `TaskDelete` and `TutorialGroupAdd`.
-- When called upon to parse a user command, the `AddressBookParser` class creates an `ABCCommandParser` that uses the other classes shown above to parse the user command to create an `ABCCommand` object (e.g., `TaskDeleteCommand`) which the `AddressBookParser` returns back as a `Command` object.
+- When called upon to parse a user command, the `TaaParser` class creates an `ABCCommandParser` that uses the other classes shown above to parse the user command to create an `ABCCommand` object (e.g., `TaskDeleteCommand`) which the `TaaParser` returns back as a `Command` object.
 - All `ABCCommandParser` classes inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.

 ### Model component